NBPsychiatry ...

 • Genetics (narcolepsy is genetic)

-• Medications (such as anticonvulsants, prozac)
+• Medications (such as anticonvulsants)

 • Growing old (approximately half of all persons over 65 have a sleep issue)